-Automated enforcement uses cameras to capture images of vehicles committing traffic violations – most commonly, speeding and red light running.
+Automated enforcement uses cameras to capture images of drivers committing traffic violations – most commonly, speeding and red light running.
 Citations are mailed to the vehicle owner.
-Many state laws specify when, where and how automated enforcement can be carried out.
+Many state laws specify when, where and how automated enforcement may be carried out.

-Automated enforcement is intended to augment — not replace — traditional traffic enforcement activities and addresses the public perception of the risk of “getting caught” running a red light or speeding.
+Automated enforcement is intended to augment — not replace — traditional traffic enforcement activities and remind drivers there is always a risk of “getting caught” running a red light or speeding.

-Critics of speed and red light cameras argue that they exist to make money for law enforcement agencies and/or the technology providers.
+Critics of speed and red light cameras argue they exist to make money for law enforcement agencies and/or the technology providers.
 However, the objective is to deter violators, not to catch them.
 Signs and publicity campaigns typically warn drivers that photo enforcement is in use.
-Revenue is generated from fines paid, but this is a fundamental component of all traffic enforcement programs.
+Revenue is generated from violator fines, but this is a fundamental component of all traffic enforcement programs.
 The goal of traffic enforcement is to increase motorist compliance with safety laws, which means when drivers no longer run red lights or speed, the revenue from automated enforcement cameras will decline.

-GHSA supports the use of automated enforcement in efforts to enforce speeding, red light running and other traffic violations and urges states to enact legislation allowing the use of these technologies by the law enforcement community.
+GHSA supports the use of automated enforcement in addition to other proven countermeasures to enforce speeding, red light running and other traffic violations, and urges states to enact legislation allowing the use of this technology.

 News tagged with Speed and Red Light Cameras